ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 157 minutes.
 Now at 77% on Web Dev course.
 Had to do some debugging today.
 I made some silly errors like writing "POSTS" for the type of request instead of "POST" and also including an extra ";" or "="

 **Thoughts**: This back-end section is going to take longer than the front-end section.

+### Day 80: April 27th, 2017

+**Today's Progress**: Coded for 92 minutes.
+Now at 78% on WDB.
+More debugging of little errors.
+Learned about PUT requests.

+**Thoughts**: Back-end takes a little bit more time to understand but I'm getting the hang of it!